FAQs about Accreditation

 What is the Commission on Accrediting of ATS?

 The Commission on Accrediting (“Commission”) is related to but separate from ATS (see Overview of Accrediting).
-It is an accrediting agency recognized by the US Department of Education (USDE) and the Council for Higher Education Accreditation (CHEA), a nongovernmental agency.
+It is an accrediting agency recognized by the US Department of Education (both as a programmatic specialized accrediting agency and as an institutional hybrid accrediting agency) and the Council for Higher Education Accreditation (CHEA), a nongovernmental agency.
 The Commission accredits institutions (based upon the General Institutional Standards) and approves degree programs (based upon the Educational Standard and Degree Program Standards) offered by those accredited institutions.

 What is the Board of Commissioners?